-My first published fiction, a short story called The Last Dragon, appeared in 2002.
-I love writing short stories and you can check some of them out for free here.
-My first published novel, The Farmer Needs A Wife was released in 2009.
-Since then I’ve written more than a dozen books, mostly set in Australia, but also including one Royal Wedding romance, because who doesn’t love a royal wedding.
-My Coorah Creek series has won or been shortlisted for awards in the UK, USA and Australia – which just goes to show we really do write for an international audience.
+Janet’s first published fiction, a short story called The Last Dragon, appeared in 2002, and her first novel, The Farmer Needs A Wife, was released in 2009.
+Since then she’s written more than a dozen books, mostly set in Australia.
+Janet has won or been shortlisted for awards in the UK, USA and Australia.
+Janet also writes with Alison May, as Juliet Bell.

 Janet has always been a teacher, from pony club classes to high-end IT courses, teaching in person and online.
 Most of all, she loves working with new writers, just starting on their journey.

 Janet co-ordinated the Romantic Novelists Association’s New Writers Scheme for several years and has taught at universities and writers conferences.
 She enjoys working one to one with writers to develop their writing skills and story ideas, as well as working with a finished manuscript to help it be the very best it can be.

 From Helen Yendall author of A Wartime Secret